MadhaviKathula/Alumni_Tracking_System/README.md

 **Alumni Tracking System**

-This is a requirement of Smart India Hackathon 2020, ranked 7th position for my project Alumni Tracking System at the college level.
+This Project is a requirement of Smart India Hackathon 2020, ranked 7th position for my project Alumni Tracking System at the college level.

 Alumni Tracking System is an online-based application that helps to tracking of college graduates.
 The project aims to improve current tracking procedure of college graduate and providing alumni data to college faculties.